-Literacy is an essential life skill that contributes to well-being.
-It enables pupils to access the wider curriculum and the world of work as adults, achieve their potential and to take a full and active part in Society. it is a skill which develops confident communicators, efficient readers and writers and, when taught well, can foster positive attitudes and skills which support lifelong learning.
+Literacy is an essential life skill, which contributes to well-being.
+It enables pupils to access the wider curriculum and the world of work as adults, achieve their potential and to take a full and active part in society.
+It is a skill which develops confident communicators, efficient readers and writers and when taught well can foster positive attitudes and skills which support lifelong learning.
 Language for learning (disciplinary literacy) is a priority and our aim is that our students speak, read, write and think as appropriate to the individual subject disciplines.

-Providing oportunities for pupils to read and write everyday.
+Providing opportunities for pupils to read and write every day.

 Ensuring access to a wide range of engaging texts and resources including digital, multicultural and bilingual sources and those that promote equalities.

-Teaching and Modelling an extensive Vocabulary and giving opportunities for children to practise and craft their writing skills.
+Teaching and modelling an extensive vocabulary and giving opportunities for children to practice and craft their writing skills.

 Planning engaging units of work from relevant skills documents with a balance of oracy, reading and writing opportunities.